 The OFA's accountability structure flows from its governing statute, CIPA.
 The Minister of Finance is the minister responsible for the administration of CIPA with respect to the OFA.
-CIPA together with policies and directives issued by Management Board of Cabinet form a framework under which the OFA is governed.
+CIPA together with policies and directives issued by Management Board of Cabinet, the Minister of Finance, and the Public Service Commission form a framework under which the OFA is governed.

-Each year, the Minister of Finance is required to submit the OFA Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
+Each year, the Minister is required to submit the OFA Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
 In addition, the Minister reviews and approves the OFA's annual business plan.
 The Minister also maintains communications with the OFA, through its Chair, regarding government policies and issues relevant to the OFA.